Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     12. The type of Launcher to use. `SimpleLauncher()` must be used instead of the commonly used `SrunLauncher()` to allow quacc subprocesses to launch their own `srun` commands.

     13. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.

+    Now let's consider a similar configuration but for tasks where the underlying executable distributes work over multiple cores, as is the case for MPI jobs.
+The configuration ensures that we have at most one active Slurm jobs (`max_blocks=1`), request two nodes in each Slurm job (`nodes_per_block=4`), run no more than 1 tasks at a time per node (`max_workers=1`) since each task requires the full node of resources, and that there will be no Slurm jobs queued or running when there are no tasks to run (`min_blocks=0`).
+This configuration ensures that 4 MPI-based compute tasks can be run concurrently, where each task uses up a full node.

+    ```python
+    import parsl
+    from parsl.config import Config
+    from parsl.executors import HighThroughputExecutor
+    from parsl.launchers import SimpleLauncher
+    from parsl.providers import SlurmProvider

+    config = Config(
+        max_idletime=60,
+        strategy="htex_auto_scale",
+        executors=[
+            HighThroughputExecutor(
+                label="quacc_parsl",
+                max_workers=1,  # (1)!
+                cores_per_worker=1e-6,  # (2)!
+                provider=SlurmProvider(
+                    account="MyAccountName",
+                    qos="debug",
+                    constraint="cpu",
+                    worker_init=f"source ~/.bashrc && conda activate quacc",
+                    walltime="00:10:00",
+                    nodes_per_block=4,
+                    init_blocks=0,
+                    min_blocks=0,
+                    max_blocks=1,
+                    launcher=SimpleLauncher(),
+                    cmd_timeout=120,
+                ),
+            )
+        ],
+    )

+    parsl.load(config)
+    ```

+    1. We set `max_workers=1` since each node should only run one task each in this scenario.

+    2. This is recommended in the Parsl manual for jobs that run via MPI.

+    Finally, let's consider the same scenario as above except now each MPI-based compute task uses half of the compute cores per node, rather than the full node.
+This configuration ensures that 8 MPI-based compute tasks can be run concurrently, where each task uses 32 CPU cores on a 64-core node.

+    ```python
+    import parsl
+    from parsl.config import Config
+    from parsl.executors import HighThroughputExecutor
+    from parsl.launchers import SimpleLauncher
+    from parsl.providers import SlurmProvider

+    config = Config(
+        max_idletime=60,
+        strategy="htex_auto_scale",
+        executors=[
+            HighThroughputExecutor(
+                label="quacc_parsl",
+                max_workers=2,
+                cores_per_worker=1e-6,
+                provider=SlurmProvider(
+                    account="MyAccountName",
+                    qos="debug",
+                    constraint="cpu",
+                    worker_init=f"source ~/.bashrc && conda activate quacc",
+                    walltime="00:10:00",
+                    nodes_per_block=4,
+                    init_blocks=0,
+                    min_blocks=0,
+                    max_blocks=1,
+                    launcher=SimpleLauncher(),
+                    cmd_timeout=120,
+                ),
+            )
+        ],
+    )

+    parsl.load(config)
+    ```

     **Practical Deployment**